gsinclair/whitestone/doc/attest.markdown

 `Attest` module, which is aliases to `D` via the code `D = Attest` to enable the convenient usage above.

+### The name of the currently-running test

+`Attest.current_test` is the name of the currently-running test.
+This allows you to set useful conditional breakpoints deep within the library code that you are testing.
+Here's an example scenario:

+    def paragraphs
+      result = []
+      paragraph = []
+      loop do
+        if eof?
+          # ...
+        elsif current_line.empty?
+          if paragraph.empty?
+            debugger if Attest.current_test =~ /test1/

+This method is called often during the course of tests, but something is failing during a particular test and I want to debug it.
+If I start the debugger in the _test_ code, then I need to step through a lot of code to reach the problem area.
+Using `Attest.current_test`, I can start the debugger close to where the problem actually is.

 ## `attest`, the test runner